 - Make a choice to heal and to grow daily .

-- Practice self control and feeling your emotions and then stewarding over them in a healthy way.
+- Practice self-control and feeling your emotions and then steward over them in a healthy way.
 If you are angry, don’t hold it in but find ways to release it in a safe and healthy way.
 You can also practice calming techniques such as counting to ten or taking deep breaths until you can sift through the anger, address or find the problem, and then find the solutions.

 Im not a psychologist or therapist but I do know we all need healing from something.